ByakugaTTL/MugenSniperJKT/README.md

-# MugenSniperJKT
+# MugenSniper

-MugenSniper is a powerful tool designed to quickly and efficiently snipe valuable UGC on the Roblox platform.
-It supports multiple IDs and cookies, automatically manages rate limits, and has a customizable delay.
-With its user-friendly interface and robust error handling, MugenSniper makes sniping UGC's on Roblox easy and efficient.
+MugenSniper is a powerful user-generated content (UGC) Limited sniper tool that can quickly and efficiently snipe valuable usernames on the Roblox platform.
+MugenSniper is currently only available for Windows and is under testing.

 ## Features